 - Showcase your professional accomplishments and accolades

-- Makes it easier to connect with others in your industry you admire
+- Makes it easier to connect with others in the industry you admire

 1. Maximize your cover photo potential